ucsb-cs48/w20/_lab/lab02.md

 <div class="grade" markdown="1">

 **Graded (lab02-I)**: (40 pts) towards (lab02-I) is your individual grade for lab02.
 Your mentor will do a code review against a rubric of items including all of the instructions in this lab, as well as conventional notions of good coding practice that you should have learned in CS16/24/32.
 Your TA or instructor will then do an independent assessment, informed by the mentors code review, and assign a grade.
-If you are unsure about your code follows good practice, you are encouraged to complete it early and meet with your mentor, your TA, or another mentor/TA during [open lab hours]({{ '/info/open_lab_hours/' | relative_url }}) to go over it in advance.
+If you are unsure about your code following good practice, you are encouraged to complete it early and meet with your mentor, your TA, or another mentor/TA during arranged meeting time or office hours to go over it in advance.
 The components of this grade are listed below.
 These points cover the basic functionality and code of your Hello World app on the basis of the code review.
 The remaining points cover mechanics of the release process (issues, version control, deployment/demos).

 **Graded (lab02-T)**: (30 pts) (lab02-T) is your Team grade for lab02.
 As part of this grade, each team member should have contributed to a hello world assignment as an individual or as part of a pair by the due date/time of this lab, i.e.  ({{page.due |  date: "%a, %b %d at %l:%M%p"}})

 For teams of 6, this part of your grade is 5 points per team member.
-For teams of 5, it is 6 points per team member.
-Those 5/6 points are all or nothing; if you've made a reasonable attempt, even if you didn't earn 100% on lab02, your team will earn 5 or 6 points for your contribution towards the whole.
+For teams of 5, it is 6 points per team member, for teams of 7 it is 4.29 points.
+Those points are all or nothing; if you've made a reasonable attempt, even if you didn't earn 100% on lab02, your team will earn 5 or 6 or 4.29 points for your contribution towards the whole.

 This component of your team grade is designed to encourage each team member to reach out to all the other members of the team, and be aware of the progress they are making towards the goal of having every team member complete a hello world assignment as an individual or as part of a pair.
 The most important learning goal of the course is to learn to work as a team, supporting one another.

 </div>